Ryotaro's theories

 Mathematical crystal chemistry

-Inorganic structural chemistry describes the spatial orders of atoms by simple concepts such as packings of atomic spheres and linking of coordination polyhedra.
-Mathematical crystal chemistry formulates the simple concepts as objective or constraint functions of mixed-integer nonlinear programming (MINLP).
-MINLP is an optimization problem of real and integer variables with equality and/or inequality constraints.
-If an integer variable is zero or one, it is called "logical variables".
-In mathematical crystal chemistry, The real variables treats the continuous optimization of the packing of atomic spheres consisting of several kinds of atomic radii, while logical variables treats the discrete optimization of the network of chemical bonds that conceptualizes the linking of coordination polyhedra.
-Mathematical crystal chemistry clarifies that the simple concepts, which depand on small set of parameters to predict crystal structures, are enough to remove most of unstable crystal structures with small computations.
+Inorganic structural chemistry describes the spatial orders of atoms by simple concepts such as packings of atomic spheres (continuous aspect) and linking of coordination polyhedra (discrete aspect).
+Mathematical crystal chemistry formulates the simple concepts as objective or constraint functions of generalized disjunctive programming (GDP) which is formulated using continuous and Boolean variables to involve the algebraic equations, disjunctions, and logic propositions.
+GDP is one of the specific forms of mixed-integer nonlinear programming (MINLP), where all the integer variables are only used for indicating whether certain constraints on real variables are enforced or not.
+MINLP is an optimization problem of real and integer variables with equality and/or inequality constraints, where a zero-or-one variable is called "logical variables".
+Mathematical crystal chemistry combines the continuous and discrete aspects of crystal structures elucidated by inorganic structural chemistry: The continuous variables represent the packing of atomic spheres consisting of several kinds of atomic radii, while the Boolean variables represent graphs describing crystal structures with clear chemical meanings.
+Mathematical crystal chemistry clarifies that the simple concepts are enough to design prototypes of crystal structures with small computations.
 Feel free to use software MARICI, since I think it gives a kind introduction to mathematical crystal chemistry.